WolfRevo/climate.spzb0001_thermostat/README.md

 # SPZB0001 THERMOSTAT
-A clone created from the Home Assistant generic_thermostat to use EUROTRONIC Zigbee SPZB0001 Thermostats with external temperature sensors.
+A clone created from the Home Assistant generic_thermostat to use EUROTRONIC Zigbee SPZB0001 thermostats with external temperature sensors.

 # HOW TO INSTALL
 Just copy paste the content of the climate.spzb_thermostat/custom_components folder in your config/custom_components directory.